『Books on Asia』のカバーアート

 Podcast host Amy Chavez is author of The Widow, the Priest, and the Octopus Hunter: Discovering a Lost Way of Life on a Secluded Japanese Island. and Amy's Guide to Best Behavior in Japan.

 The Books on Asia website posts book reviews, podcast episodes and episode Show Notes.
-Subscribe to the BOA podcast from your favorite podcast service or to the Books on Asia newsletter to receive in your inbox the latest new book releases, reviews and podcast episodes.
+Subscribe to the BOA podcast from your favorite podcast service.
+Subscribe to the Books on Asia newsletter to receive news of the latest new book releases, reviews and podcast episodes.

 続きを読む 一部表示